 Simply insert the pointed edge (it takes a little force depending on the hardness of the caulk), then lay the tool so the tools 'V' shaped edge lays in the seam and while pushing down, push the tool through the caulk by following the caulk line.
-If you have a trash you can toss the large pieces, or use your vacuum hose to suck them up as you go.
+If you have trash, you can toss the large pieces, or use your vacuum hose to suck them up as you go.

-Step 3: Removing caulk residue
+Step 3: Removing Caulk Residue

 Using one of the flat tools we are going to remove the residue caulk.
-I don't care for the caulk removal tool's flat edge for removing residue, I find it doesn't work as well.
+I don't care for the caulk removal tool's flat edge for removing residue; I find it doesn't work as well.
 However, it is plastic and will reduce the likelihood of scratching.
 I prefer to use a flat-head screwdriver for its control and thicker edge.
 Knife's tend to be easier to slip and cause scratches.
 Although these scratches may be covered by caulk, a loss of control could lead to visible scratches.

 Remember: be careful with what you use as it may cause scratches depending on the surface!